-- 18. In accordance with Para 4.4.4 of SEBI Master Cirucular on Mutual Funds dated June 27, 2024, the scheme may invest in certain debt instruments with special features viz. subordination to equity (absorbs losses before equity capital) and /or convertible to equity upon trigger of a pre-specified event for loss absorption (For eg. Additional Tier I bonds and Tier 2 bonds issued under Basel III framework) subject to the following: - a) Franklin Templeton Mutual Fund, under all its schemes shall not own more than 10% of such instruments issued by a single issuer - b) A Mutual Fund scheme shall not invest: - a. more than 10% of its NAV of the debt portfolio of the scheme in such instruments; and - b. more than 5% of its NAV of the debt portfolio of the scheme in such instruments issued by a single issuer.
+- 20. In accordance with Para 4.4.4 of SEBI Master Cirucular on Mutual Funds dated June 27, 2024, the scheme may invest in certain debt instruments with special features viz. subordination to equity (absorbs losses before equity capital) and /or convertible to equity upon trigger of a pre-specified event for loss absorption (For eg. Additional Tier I bonds and Tier 2 bonds issued under Basel III framework) subject to the following: - 21. r loss absorption (For eg. Additional Tier I bonds and Tier 2 bonds issued under Basel III framework) subject to the following: - a) Franklin Templeton Mutual Fund, under all its schemes shall not own more than 10% of such instruments issued by a single issuer - b) A Mutual Fund scheme shall not invest: - a. more than 10% of its NAV of the debt portfolio of the scheme in such instruments; - b. more than 5% of its NAV of the debt portfolio of the scheme in such instruments issued by a single issuer.